Hunter87ff/Spruce/README.md

 ## Support Server
-If you're facing any kind of issues with spruce feel free to join our discord support server<br> [![DiscordBanner](https://invidget.switchblade.xyz/vMnhpAyFZm)](https://discord.gg/vMnhpAyFZm)
+> If you're facing any kind of issues with spruce, feel free to join our discord support server<br> [![DiscordBanner](https://invidget.switchblade.xyz/vMnhpAyFZm)](https://discord.gg/vMnhpAyFZm)